Bonkers (SNES video game)

-Bonkers is a platform video game developed and published by Capcom.
+Bonkers is a 1994 platform video game developed by Sun L and published by Capcom.
 It was released in October 1994, for the Super Nintendo Entertainment System (SNES).
 It is based on the animated television series Bonkers.

+Plot

+Three of Toontown's most precious treasures, the Sorcerer's Hat (from Fantasia), the Mermaid's Voice (The Little Mermaid), and the Magic Lamp (Aladdin), are stolen.
+After a car accident Lucky Piquel is hospitalized and as such, Bonkers D. Bobcat has to resolve this case alone.

+After traveling through places like Wackytoon Studios and the city of Hollywood and facing old enemies like The Collector and Pops Clock, Bonkers manages to recover all the treasures thus concluding the game.

 Gameplay

 Bonkers is a side-scrolling platform game.
-As police officer Bonkers D. Bobcat, the player must apprehend a thief who has stolen three items from a cartoon museum: the Sorcerer's Hat, the Mermaid's Voice, and the Magic Lamp.
+As police officer Bonkers D. Bobcat, the player must apprehend a thief who has stolen three precious treasures from the cartoon museum which were: the Sorcerer's Hat, the Mermaid's Voice, and the Magic Lamp.
 The player has several abilities, including a speed dash, which is used to break through obstacles.
-To stop enemies, the player can toss bombs at them, jump on their heads, or perform a speed dash.
+To stop enemies, the player can throw bombs at them, jump on their heads, or perform a speed dash.
 The game has six levels set across Hollywood, including a mansion, downtown, an ocean liner, a sewer, and a movie studio with Old West and science-fiction sets.
 Boss enemies must be battled at the end of each level.

 There are various objects throughout the game, such as balloons and shields.
-The player can acquire items by popping balloons open, and can carry more bombs for every 10 shields collected.
+The player can acquire items by popping balloons open and can carry more bombs for every 10 shields collected.
 Donuts and cakes restore the player's health meter, and hearts can be collected to expand the meter.